DataDog/datadog-agent/docs/cloud-workload-security/agent_expressions.md

 ### Event `mmap`

+_This event type is experimental and may change in the future._

-[Experimental] A mmap command was executed
+A mmap command was executed

 | Property | Type | Definition |
 | -------- | ---- | ---------- |